garymm-org/garymm-org.github.io/_posts/2023-11-10-the-dangers-of-reproducing-while-old.markdown

 ### Miscarriage

-#### Risk by maternal age
+This chart from [Magnus et al.](https://www.bmj.com/content/364/bmj.l869) shows the absolute risk by mother’s age.
 Y-axis is the proportion of pregnancies that end in miscarriage:

 {%
    picture